zeld/psa-update/README.md

 $ psa-update --help
 ```

+The update and license files must be copied to an empty FAT32 USB drive, eiter using the tool or manually.

-Once copied to the USB drive, the update can be applied on the infotainement system following PSA instructions.
+Once copied to the USB drive, the update can be applied on the infotainment system following PSA instructions.
 For example for Peugeot:
 - [RCC instructions](https://media-ct-ndp.peugeot.com/file/38/2/map-software-rcc-en.632382.pdf)
 - [NAC instructions](https://media-ct-ndp.peugeot.com/file/38/0/map-software-nac-en.632380.pdf).